1929 Bahamas hurricane: Effects in the Bahamas

 The 1929 hurricane brought catastrophic damage to parts of the Bahamas, killing 142 people.
 There, the storm has several monikers, including the "Storm of 1929" and the "Three-day Storm", among others.
 The storm's effects were exacerbated by the hurricane's slow motion, producing hurricane conditions for three days.
 Whereas the worst impacts of storms in the Bahamas were typically along coasts, the slow movement of the 1929 storm resulted in uniform destruction on both insular coasts and interiors.
 It was the first known instance of a storm approaching the islands from the northeast and the fifth hurricane overall to strike the island in three years.
 The unusual path placed Andros and New Providence islands within the strongest quadrant of the storm; the hurricane passed over these islands with an intensity equivalent to a Category 4 hurricane on the modern Saffir–Simpson scale.
 The swath of winds exceeding 100 mph (160 km/h) cut through much of the Bahamas, encompassing the entirety of Andros and New Providence islands and parts of Great Abaco Island and the Berry Islands.

 The weaker construction standards of the era succumbed to the force of the hurricane.
 Poorly-built structures were destroyed en masse by the storm.
 Many ships throughout the Bahamas were driven ashore and destroyed.
 The sponging industry, at the time the colony's most prominent economic activity, was badly affected; nearly all sponge warehouses and roughly 70% of sponge vessels were destroyed, with many other ships sustaining serious damage.
 Communication was lost between many of the islands in the Bahamas.
 Only a few radio stations remained in the Out Islands, with limited capacity for international communications.
 Crops sustained widespread losses and roads required significant repairs.

 Andros and New Providence experienced the heaviest blow in the Bahamas.
 Other islands in the Bahamas sustained lesser impacts as the force of winds was diminished farther out from the center of the storm.
 Great Abaco Island endured hurricane-force winds of up to 100 mph (160 km/h) for 36 hours, causing "minor to major damage".
 Nineteen homes and twelve boats were wrecked on the island.
 The steamship Wisconsin Bridge went aground along the southeastern tip of Abaco Island near the Hole-in-the-Wall lighthouse; all but one of the 34 crew chose not to evacuate, and those that did perished.
 The lighthouse was also damaged by the storm.
 The British freighter Domira went aground 100 ft off Great Abaco on September 25.
 A colonial lighthouse tender was designated to render assistance but could not depart promptly due to the rough seas.
 Minor damage was also reported on Eleuthera and Cat Island.
 Communications on Eleuthera were disrupted after winds reached 50 mph (80 km/h).
-Strong but mostly non-damaging gale-force winds and squalls were reported in Great Exuma Island, Long Island, and Ragged Island; one schoolhouse collapsed in Ragged Island.
+Strong but mostly non-damaging gale-force winds and squalls were reported in Grand Bahama, Great Exuma Island, Long Island, and Ragged Island; one schoolhouse collapsed in Ragged Island.